0xAX/linux-insides/interrupts/interrupts-2.md

 #endif
 ```

 They are both similar and as you can see have only one difference: the `local_irq_disable` macro contains call of the `trace_hardirqs_off` when `CONFIG_TRACE_IRQFLAGS_SUPPORT` is enabled.
-There is special feature in the [lockdep](http://lwn.net/Articles/321663/) subsystem - `irq-flags tracing` for tracing `hardirq` and `stoftirq` state.
-In our case `lockdep` subsytem can give us interesting information about hard/soft irqs on/off events which are occurs in the system.
+There is special feature in the [lockdep](http://lwn.net/Articles/321663/) subsystem - `irq-flags tracing` for tracing `hardirq` and `softirq` state.
+In our case `lockdep` subsystem can give us interesting information about hard/soft irqs on/off events which are occurs in the system.
 The `trace_hardirqs_off` function defined in the [kernel/locking/lockdep.c](https://github.com/torvalds/linux/blob/master/kernel/locking/lockdep.c):

 ```C
 void trace_hardirqs_off(void)